MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-bra-get-started.md

 8. Select **OK** to submit the selected documents.

 > [!NOTE]
-> During your first attempt to submit a document through the service, you will be prompted to confirm the connection with the e-Invoicing service.
+> During your first attempt to submit a document through the service, you will be prompted to confirm the connection with the Electronic invoicing add-on.
 Select **Click here to connect to Electronic Document Submission Service**.

 ### View all submission logs

-After you turn on the **Configurable e-Invoicing Service integration** feature, a new page is available that lets you follow up on the document submission process.
+After you turn on the **Configurable Electronic invoicing add-on integration** feature, a new page is available that lets you follow up on the document submission process.
 You can use this page to view the submission logs for all submitted documents.

 1. Go to **Organization administration \> Periodic \> Electronic documents \> Electronic document submission log**.
 2. In the **Document type** field, select **Fiscal document header** to filter for fiscal documents only.